hilbix/ptybuffer/README.md

 - ptybuffer does not unlink() the socket if option -f and -c are missing.
 This is a feature.

-- The program running under pty control is not considered to stop.
-If this ever happens, ptybuffer just exits without making sure that all data is sent to connected sockets.
-You can repair this by wrapping into a script which, for example, ends in a read with some timeout.

 - New version have not been tested much before release.